xiting-zhuang/xiting-zhuang.github.io/index.md

 <br>
 ## About Me

 Hi, I am **Xiting Zhuang ([庄曦庭](https://xiting-zhuang.github.io/file/XitingZhuang-CV.pdf))**.
-I'm a Ph.D candidate in **Agricultural and Resource Economics** at the University of Connecticut, concurrently pursuing a Master's degree in **Computer Science** with a specialization in Machine Learning at the Georgia Institute of Technology.
-I bridge the realms of economics and technology by applying advanced computational techniques to unravel intricate patterns and insights within global agri-food trade dynamic.
+I'm currently a Ph.D. candidate in Agricultural and Resource Economics at the University of Connecticut.
+Alongside, I'm working towards a Master's degree in Computer Science with a focus on Machine Learning at the Georgia Institute of Technology.
+This dual academic pursuit enables me to blend the realms of economics and technology seamlessly.
+I apply advanced computational techniques to dissect complex patterns and uncover significant insights within various economic phenomena, with a particular emphasis on causal inference in economics.
 Currently, I am under the supervision of [Prof. Sandro Steinbach](https://www.sandrosteinbach.com/team/dr-sandro-steinbach).
 Here is [my CV](https://xiting-zhuang.github.io/file/XitingZhuang-CV.pdf).
 <!---and working as a research assistant in the Computer Science and Engineering Department at UConn-->
 <br>
 <div class="image-container">